luci/luci-go/vpython/README.md

 For the standard case, employing `vpython` is as simple as:

-1. Create a `vpython` VirtualEnv specification (or don't, if no additional packages are needed.
+1. Create a `vpython` Virtualenv specification (or don't, if no additional packages are needed.
 2. Invoke your script through `vpython` instead of `python`.